sergeykomlach/AdvancedBiometricPromptCompat/README.md

 `fun isHardwareDetected(): Boolean` - returns `true` if specified biometric hardware available

-`fun isLockOut(): Boolean` - returns `true` if specified biometric temporarily locked; Usually need to wait for 30 seconds and the system will reset this lock
+`fun isLockOut(): Boolean` - returns `true` if

+a) specified biometric temporarily locked (Usually need to wait for 30 seconds and the system will reset this lock)

+b) hardware temporary [blocked by user](https://www.androidcentral.com/how-disable-microphone-and-camera-privacy-controls-android-12) or 3rd party app

 `fun openSettings(Activity): Boolean` - returns `true` if open the "Enroll biometric" settings screen for specified biometric